the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 ## Challenges?
 Career-track unclear
-Lack of awareness of policies or presence of the data steward Part of cultural change towards more transparant research culture: cultural change is generally met with resistance Institutional support: Often there is only a small team available for each instutite, which might not always cover the needs
+Lack of awareness of policies or presence of the data steward Part of cultural change towards more  transparent research culture: cultural change is generally met with resistance Institutional support: Often there is only a small team available for each institute, which might not always cover the needs

 (cl-infrastructure-datastewards-summary)=